Arnold-n/Covid-CO2/README.md

 ## Known issues

-- Tasmota script seems to hang (no OLED update, no MQTT update) approximately once/month, unclear whether this is caused by sw or hw
+- Tasmota script seems to hang approximately once/month (no OLED update, no MQTT update), unclear whether this is caused by sw or hw
+- Tasmota devices seem to drop i2c device functionality approximately once/year (OLED dark, MQTT/WiFi/sensor continue to work, i2c devices cannot be found), issue can be resolved by reflashing

 ## Wish list